SDU-Mirrors/github-release-downloader/README.md

 Generally, you should only grant the `public_repo` access to the token.

 ### Use http proxy
-Set the environment variable `HTTP_PROXY` to an http proxy.
+Set the environment variable `HTTP_PROXY` to an HTTP proxy.

-Note: [A certain bug of Python](https://github.com/python/cpython/issues/66897) might cause issues with proxies.
-[This PR](https://github.com/python/cpython/pull/8305) fixes the bug but it has not been merged yet.
+Note: [A certain bug of Python](https://github.com/python/cpython/issues/66897) might cause issues with HTTP proxies, which was later fixed in Python 3.12.

 ## License